elgw/deconwolf/doc/dw.md

  - `ave` Additive Vector Extrapolation by Biggs and Andrews.
  - `eve` Exponential Vector Extrapolation by Biggs.

+**\--mse**
+: Show the Mean Square Error between the input image and the current guess convolved with the PSF at each iteration.
+If not set the I-divergence is shown.

 **\--psigma s**
 : Pre-process the image and the PSF by convolving it by a 3-D isotropic Gaussian with sigma=s.
 This acts as a low pass filter.